Example H4.7

 As can be seen the approximation is not so good

-MATLAB code (2) for this example (under construction)
+Matlab code (2) for this example (under construction)

 The approximation of a delay with a first order proces can be used to create a model of a system that shows a second order stepresponse with no overshoot ().
+Let's assume that the measured unit step response looks like the Matlab created figure below:

 % For the moment in stead of a measurement we assume a time constant Tau_1 of 1 seconds